-On all market housing sites of 2-9 units a commuted sum will be paid to the Council for use on new affordable housina commuted sum will be paid to the Council for use on new affordable housing developments within the Council area.
+On all market housing sites of 2-9 units a commuted sum will be paid to the Council for use on new affordable housing developments within the Council area.
 The commuted sum per unit on-site will be calculated using the following method (based on an independent land valuation):

-• Unrestricted market value per plot (A), minus the restricted affordable housing value per plot (B), then divided by 4.
+Unrestricted market value per plot (A), minus the restricted affordable housing value per plot (B), then divided by 4.
 For the avoidance of doubt the valuations upon which commuted sums are based must be current (ie within the last 3 years), relevant to the housing typology (flats or houses) and the location of the proposal (ie higher or lower market value areas).
 On all market sites of 10 units or more 25% of the total units to be provided as affordable housing in line with the following:

 - 1. Be provided on-site in a prominent location and be fully integrated within the wider development (taking affordable housing management and requirements into account). - 2.
-Provide a minimum 15% of the total number of units on site as social rent, with the remaining 10% provided as other affordable tenures (see Appendix 3).
-On sites with a single building, or on sites with 25 units or less, a different mix of tenures may be required for management reasons, including the possibility of 100% social rented accommodation.
-On such sites, social rent can be omitted from the affordable housing mix if clear management reasons are established. - 3.
+Provide a minimum 15% of the total number of units on site as social rent, with the remaining 10% provided as other affordable tenures (see Appendix 3) that meet recognised local need as identified by the Housing Service.
+On sites with 25 units or less single tenures may be required for management reasons, including the requirement to provide 100% social rented accommodation at the Council's discretion. - 3.
 All affordable tenures for sale must be affordable to those earning less than the median income level for the area (generally 40th percentile in Strathkelvin and 50th percentile in Bearsden and Milngavie).
 The Council sources this from the Scottish Government (CACI paycheck).
 In high value areas the Council can increase the maximum affordability level to 60th percentile. - 4.
 All affordable tenures will be provided in perpetuity. - 5.
 Where the affordable housing contribution is provided in the form of above ground floor flatted accommodation, every effort must be made to ensure that each house is accessible without stairs, for example by lift. - 6.
 10% of all new affordable developments must be accessible for those with particular needs i.e. older people, wheelchair users.
 This may take the form of wet floor shower or fully wheelchair accessible housing.
 Additionally, consideration must be given to 'Housing For Varying Needs Standards'